jpkos/surg-meta/README.md

 # surg-meta
-Computational surgical skill metrics meta-analysis

-Collection and informal meta-review of methods for evaluatin surgical skills.
+Collection and informal meta-review of methods for evaluating surgical skills.
 See the associated website for more details:

 https://jpkos.github.io/surg-meta/